erdaldogan/COMP_SDP_LaTeX_Template/README.md

 This template provides rough structure while defining  the environment styling.
 Therefore, you can solely focus on the content instead of hassling with the trivial stuff.

+_BEWARE: This template has not been rigorously tested.
+Some edge cases may or may not cause unexpected issues or formatting errors.
+Also, always have a backup of your work! preferably version control._

 ## Can I use it?
 This template had been developed considering the majority of users would be novices about LaTex.
 Hence, page structure, formatting and styling is being handeled at the background while the user only provides the content.